-AVATR Electrifies The Abu Dhabi Formula 1 Grand Prix
+AVATR Electrifies the Abu Dhabi Formula 1 Grand Prix

-ABU DHABI, UNITED ARAB EMIRATES, December 20, 2024 /EINPresswire / -- The Abu Dhabi Formula One Grand Prix brings thousands of motorsport enthusiasts descending on Yas Bay to witness a spectacle of speed.
-Nearby at Yas Marina , AVATR showcased its flagship models, the AVATR 11 and AVATR 12, captivating race fans and industry professionals with their futuristic designs and advanced technology.
+ABU DHABI, UNITED ARAB EMIRATES, 20 December, 2024 - The Abu Dhabi Formula One Grand Prix2 brings thousands of motorsport enthusiasts descending on Yas Bay to witness a spectacle of speed.
+Nearby at Yas Marina3, AVATR1 showcased its flagship models, the AVATR 11 and AVATR 12, captivating race fans and industry professionals with their futuristic designs and advanced technology.

 The brand debuted its luxury SUV, the AVATR 11.
 Its aerodynamic curves and sleek silhouette conceal powerful performance, delivering an electrifying 0-100 km/h sprint in just 4.5 seconds.
 Finished in a pearlescent Liquid Caramel, the AVATR 11 is the first model built on the CHN platform - a collaboration between Changan and CATL, with strategic support from Huawei.